olook/WhatsYourStyle/README.md

     rvm use jruby-1.7.4@whatsyourstyle --create

+Clone and install the dependencies

+    clone the project and run bundle install

 Go to config folder and change username and password in database.yml for you environment.
 You can find other ymls there to customize the system as you wish